aragostinho/CopyFasterToS3/README.md

 # CopyFasterToS3
-Console Application to copy files faster from a local folder to S3 buckets
+Console Application to copy files from a local folder to S3 buckets

+If you started to work with AWS services and need to transfer your files to S3 buckets and your solution has many and large directories with thousands or millions files, this console application can be useful to you.

+I wrote a article that i showed a simple solution based in a recursive function [Using C# Parallel to copy files to S3](http://aragostinho.github.io/2015/03/11/using-c-parallel-to-copy-files-to-s3.html).